Frequently Asked Questions

 What gave you the idea for Song Shop?

-As people frequently download records illegally now, I was thinking about how a musician can present something that’s totally original and ACTUALLY MEANINGFUL.
+As people frequently download records illegally now, I was thinking about how a musician can present something that’s totally original and ACTUALLY MEANINGFUL (not to say original music isn’t meaningful but the act of buying it has been diminished).
 I asked myself: as a music fan what is something I would actually want that can’t be pirated?
 What is something that would touch my heart in a truly direct way?”
 My answer was “a song written by Dave Grohl”.
 I thought to myself “I would probably pay a thousand dollars to have my own Foo Fighters song about my life.”
 Before I conned him into writing music with me for free (we’re in a band together), I would have done the same for Chris Conley from Saves the Day.
 Though I don’t consider myself as talented as either Grohl OR Conley, I realized a lot of kids probably would value a song written about them by me (which is crazy to think about, but uncannily it’s true).
 I started dabbling in doing a few songs until I realized I had a strange ability to do lots of songs, and then I teamed up with my friend Aaron and Factory 77 who helped me turn this into a real, functioning small business.

 How the @#@# do u write so many songs?